SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 ## Initial gut microbiota and response to antibiotic perturbation influence *Clostridioides difficile* colonization in mice

 The microbiota plays a key role in determining susceptibility to *Clostridioides difficile* infections (CDIs).
-However, much of the mechanistic work examining CDIs in mouse models use a single university colony or vendor, which have lower inter-individual microbiota variation compared to humans.
-We treated mice from 6 different colony sources (2 University and 4 vendors) with a single clindamycin dose, followed by *C. difficile* challenge 1 day later and measured *C. difficile* colonization levels through 9 days post-infection.
-The microbiota was profiled throughout the experiment via 16S rRNA gene sequencing analysis to examine variation across colony sources and alterations due to clindamycin treatment and *C. difficile* challenge.
-While all sources of mice were colonized 1-day post-infection, variation in *C. difficile* colonization levels emerged from days 3-7 post-infection with 3 sources tending to be colonized with *C. difficile* for longer and at higher levels.
-We identified bacterial taxa with different relative abundances across colony sources throughout the experiment, as well as taxa that were consistently impacted by clindamycin treatment.
-We created bacterial community-based logistic regression models that successfully classified mice based on their day 7 *C. difficile* colonization status.
-Importantly, after examining the taxa that were most important to the classification models, we identified a subset of key taxa that varied across colony sources (*Bacteroides*, *Deferribacteraceae*), were altered by clindamycin (*Porphyromonadaceae*, *Ruminococcaceae*), or both (*Enterobacteriaceae*, *Enterococcus*, *Bifidobacteriaceae*, *Coriobacteriaceae*, *Lachnospiraceae*, and *Verrucomicrobiaceae*).
+However, much of the mechanistic work examining CDIs in mouse models use a single university colony or vendor.
+We treated mice from 6 different colony sources (2 University of Michigan colonies and 4 vendors) with a single clindamycin dose, followed by *C. difficile* challenge 1 day later and measured *C. difficile* colonization levels through 9 days post-infection.
+The microbiota was profiled via 16S rRNA gene sequencing analysis to examine variation across colony sources and alterations due to clindamycin treatment and *C. difficile* challenge.
+While all sources of mice were colonized 1-day post-infection, variation in *C. difficile* colonization levels emerged from days 3-7 post-infection with 3 sources colonized with *C. difficile* for slightly longer and at higher levels.
+We identified bacterial taxa with different relative abundances across colony sources throughout the experiment, as well as taxa that were consistently impacted by clindamycin treatment in all sources of mice.
+We created logistic regression models that successfully classified mice based on whether they cleared *C. difficile* by 7 days post-infection using baseline, post-clindamycin, and post-infection community composition data.
+After examining the taxa that were most important to the classification models, we identified a subset of key taxa that varied across colony sources (*Bacteroides*, *Deferribacteraceae*), were altered by clindamycin (*Porphyromonadaceae*, *Ruminococcaceae*), or both (*Enterobacteriaceae*, *Enterococcus*, *Bifidobacteriaceae*, *Coriobacteriaceae*, *Lachnospiraceae*, and *Verrucomicrobiaceae*).
 These results suggest the response of the initial gut microbiota to clindamycin treatment influences *C. difficile* 630 colonization dynamics.

 ### Overview